rl-institut/offgridders/docs/Cost.rst

        annuity = present costs / annuity factor

 In optimizations, the variable costs from the inputs are equal to the _variable_costs_ of a flow connected to a component.
-In investment mode, the annuity is equal to the _ep_costs_.
+In investment mode, the annuity is equal to the _ep_costs_ (What does this mean).

 Case-based cost evaluation
 --------------------------------------
 Currently, the cost evaluation is performed in a complicated manner and it is necessary to distinguish between cases.
-This is rooting from the fact, that in dispatch analyses only the variable costs are optimized, while the optimal energy mix also includes above calculated annuities per component unit.
+This comes from the fact, that in dispatch analyses only the variable costs are optimized, while the optimal energy mix also includes above calculated annuities per component unit.
 In mixed cases with dispatch (fixed PCC capacities) and optimal energy mix, this issue becomes more complicated.

 A simplification that bases the calculation of component costs on its capacities and connected flows should be possible and will be included in the future.